AI-Generated GIT Commit Messages - Why and How: Cloud Options

 Install

-key as the API key obtained from OpenAI in your system environment variables.You can do this easily in the Powershell terminal using the following command. (replace the placeholder with your key - retain apostrophes)
+AUTOGITC_KEYkey as the API key obtained from OpenAI in your system environment variables.You can do this easily in the PowerShell terminal using the following command. (replace the placeholder with your key - retain apostrophes)

 You can also verify or set the key via the system environment variables window.